MasoudKarimi4/personal-site/README.md

 # My Personal Website

-Built with React as the Framework
+Built with React as the Framework and Vanilla CSS / HTML